Pamela McElwee, Ph.D., Associate Professor

 Cook Office Building, Room 215

-Biography: Pamela McElwee is an associate professor in the Department of Human Ecology at Rutgers, The State University of New Jersey.
-For the past 15 years her research interests have concerned human adaptation to global environmental change, broadly defined, with particular expertise in biodiversity conservation and climate change in Asia.
+Biography: Pamela McElwee is a professor in the Department of Human Ecology at Rutgers, The State University of New Jersey.
+For the past 25 years her research interests have concerned human adaptation to global environmental change, broadly defined, with particular expertise in biodiversity conservation and climate change in Asia.
 Her work focuses on how individuals and households respond to changes in the physical environment, and how their responses are shaped by external policies, markets and other constraints.
-Most of McElwee's research combines qualitative and quantitative household-level social analysis of environmental decision-making and resource use, with most of her fieldwork focusing on Vietnam.
-Prior to joining Rutgers, McElwee was an assistant professor of Global Studies at Arizona State University.
-She has also worked in the White House, US Senate, and US EPA on environmental policy.
-McElwee earned her Ph.D. in Forestry & Environmental Studies and Anthropology at Yale University in 2003.
+She is currently co-chair of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) Nexus assessment from 2021-2024, and chapter lead for Ecosystems, Biodiversity and Ecosystem Services for the Fifth US National Climate Assessment, due 2023.
+McElwee earned her Ph.D. in Forestry & Environmental Studies and Anthropology at Yale University in 2003, and has worked in the White House, US Senate, and US EPA on environmental policy.
 Graduate Faculty Affiliations: Department of Geography, Department of Anthropology, Department of Women’s and Gender Studies, and Bloustein School of Planning and Public Policy.